eraofchaos/eraofchaos.github.io/units/Iron Golem.md

 ---
 title: "Iron Golem"
 permalink: /units/Iron Golem/
-excerpt: "Iron Golems are built by mages.
+excerpt: "Units Iron Golems are built by mages.
 They are birthed from a combination of precise craftsmanship and complex magic, giving them an extraordinary resistance to magic."
 unitID: 603
 last_modified_at: 2020-12-01
 lang: en